about 46 stitch

 46 Stitch is a British accessories brand creating unique and timeless pieces from fabric remnants and Liberty prints.
 Individuality, quality, slow fashion and sustainable practice are pillars of the 46 Stitch brand ethos.
 From finding one-off stock-market cottons, linens and trims from artisan-makers in Delhi to partnering with a small, family-run factory nearby to reduce carbon footprint and support the local community.
 To sourcing exquisite, Tana Lawn Liberty fabrics in small quantities and working with a local London seamstress on handmade small order pieces.

 Our pursuit is to create beautiful items that surpasses the 'must-have trends' and become a forever piece our customers will wear, love and hand-down to family and friends.
 All our pieces are handmade with care and attention in Liberty ditsy florals, traditional handprinted woodblock prints, broderie anglaise, yarn-dyed linen and gingham with scalloped or embroidered edges and ric rac trims.
 The circular motion of design, process and distribution provides the opportunity to create a business that benefits our customers, employees and the planet, by promoting local working partnerships and avoiding waste and an unnecessary carbon footprint.

-She lives with her husband James and their two children, Margot, 6 and Olive, 4 in West London.
+She lives with her husband James and their two children, Margot, now 8 and Olive now 6 in West London.